irmen/prog8/docs/source/programming.rst

     Also, you have to make sure yourself that start and length are within bounds of the strings.
     Modifies in-place, doesn't return a value (so can't be used in an expression).

+strcopy(from, to)
+    Copy a string to another, overwriting that one.
+Returns the length of the string that was copied.
+    Often you don't have to call this explicitly and can just write ``string1 = string2`` but this function is useful if you're dealing with addresses for instance.

 Miscellaneous
 ^^^^^^^^^^^^^
 exit(returncode)